 Manage Health data on your iPhone, iPad or Apple Watch

-You can set up apps and accessories to send data to the Health app, enter data yourself and change how Health prioritises data from those sources.
+Set up apps and accessories to send data to the Health app, manually add or delete data, and adjust how Health prioritises data sources.

 1. Open the Health app on your iPhone or iPad.

-2. If you're on your iPhone, tap the Browse tab.
-If you're on your iPad, tap sidebar to open the sidebar.
+2. If you’re on your iPhone, tap Searchnull.
+If you’re on your iPad, tap sidebarnull to open the sidebar.

-5. Tap Add Data in the top right-hand corner.
+4. Tap Add Datanull in the upper corner.

 1. Open the Health app on your iPhone or iPad.

-2. If you're on your iPhone, tap your profile picture in the top right-hand cornertop right-hand corner.
-If you're on your iPad, tap Profile in the top left-hand corner.
+2. If you’re on your iPhone, tap your profile picture in the upper cornertop-right corner.
+If you’re on your iPad, tap Profile in the upper corner.

-3. Under Privacy, tap Apps.
-You can see apps you already own that are compatible with Health.
+3. Under Privacy, tap Apps to see your apps that are compatible with Health.
 If you can't see an app, it may not be compatible.

 4. Tap an app and turn on the health categories you want that app to track.

-If Health doesn't track steps or other information, try these steps:
+If Health doesn’t track steps or other information

 1. Open the Health app on your iPhone or iPad.